Unique Amsterdam accommodation

 Budget-conscious boutique with something for everyone

 Every room at the Lloyd Hotel is different, and that makes a stay here extra special.
-A number of different interior designers let their imaginations run wild in the rooms.
-The rooms range from 1 to 5 stars, so there’s something for every budget.
+A number of different interior designers let their imaginations run wild in the rooms, which range from 1 to 5 stars, so there’s something for every budget.
 The building also has an intriguing past.
 It was first an ‘immigrant’s hotel’ for travellers waiting for ships to their future homes, then a prison and later a juvenile detention centre.
-Besides offering comfortable accommodation, it’s a great place for art lovers.
-The hotel regularly hosts a variety of exhibitions.
+In the last decade of the 20th century it functioned as artists’ studios.
+Besides offering comfortable accommodation it’s a great place for art lovers, and the Cultural Embassy - which is an integral part of the Lloyd Hotel - runs a versatile programme of events and exhibitions throughout the year.

 Hotel de Windketel